git-tfs/git-tfs/doc/usecases/migrate_tfs_to_git.md

 That way, all the files that will be ignored won't be downloaded, speeding the process.
 That could be particulary usefull to ignore dependencies packages that has been commited but that should not...

+### Verify that all the cloning went well

+For the current git-tfs remote:

+   git tfs verify

+For all the git-tfs remotes:

+   git tfs verify --all

+Note: This operation could be long because git-tfs download again all the files of the last changeset(s) to verify the content with the one in the git repository.

 ### Clean commits (optional)

+This step is optional.
+It could be done if you really don't want to keep these metadata.
+But most of the time, it really don't worth the effort.
+It could be interesting to keep it to be able to match the git commit to the changeset in TFVC for later verification.

 Clean all the git-tfs metadatas from the commit messages: